shower/shower/Readme.md

 1. Run `npm install shower-core shower-ribbon`
 2. Link core and theme files in `node_modules` folder to your presentation file
-3. You’re probably know what to do next, it’s an advanced way.
+3. You probably know what to do next, it’s an advanced way

 **Note:** you can use `bower` instead of `npm` or `shower-bright` instead of `shower-ribbon` in command above to install Shower using Bower or get Bright theme.